The VA and state of California offer education assistance for dependents and spouses of veterans.

 VA Education Benefits

-A student whose veteran-parent or -spouse served in the military may be eligible for U.S. Department of Veterans Affairs (VA) benefits.
-Programs include a scholarship and educational assistance.
-See the VA survivors and dependents assistance page.
+A student whose parent or spouse served in the military may be eligible for U.S. Department of Veterans Affairs (VA) benefits.
+See the UCLA Veterans educational benefits page for available VA benefits.

 CalVet College Fee Waiver